OWH-projects/owh-base-template/README.md

 Custom styling
 ---------------

 Want to add your own styles?
-There's a line in the head to define your custom CSS file. ** Don't mess with the original Boostrap files in the Dataomaha.com media folder. **
+There's a line in the head to define your custom CSS file. ** Don't mess with the original Boostrap files in the Dataomaha.com media folder, please. **

 Available extras
 -----------------